Web3-Pi/docs/docs/full-setup/hardware.md

 ## Assembly Instructions

-Some partsarein two zipper bags.
-Open them and carefully pur out the contents.
+Some parts are in two zipper bags.
+Open them and carefully pour out the contents.
 You will find:

 - Screws (Two types)